canonical/zookeeper-k8s-operator/docs/content/tutorial/setup.md

 sudo snap install juju
 ```

 Juju already has built-in knowledge of MicroK8s and how it works, so there is no additional setup or configuration needed.
-A controller will be used to deploy and control Charmed Apache ZooKeeper K8s.
+A controller will be used to deploy and control Apache ZooKeeper K8s charm.
 Make sure that you use the controller bound to the MicroK8s cluster:

 ```bash
 juju switch microk8s
 ```

-The controller can work with different models; models group applications such as Charmed Apache ZooKeeper K8s.
+The controller can work with different models; models group applications such as Apache ZooKeeper K8s charm.
 Set up a specific model for this tutorial named `tutorial`:

 ```shell
 juju add-model tutorial